• Skip to main content

 Roasted air fried brussels sprouts in a white serving bowl with a silver serving spoon and dark grey linen napkin on the side.

-• WATER: adds moisture to the convection environment, which allows the insides of the brussels sprouts to become soft and tender, while the exterior gets very crisp and crunchy
+• Water: adds moisture to the convection environment, which allows the insides of the Brussels sprouts to become soft and tender, while the exterior gets very crisp and crunchy

-• VINEGAR: there’s a reason brussels sprouts and vinegar are BFFs – a very scientific reason, actually!
+• Vinegar: there’s a reason Brussels sprouts and vinegar are BFFs – a very scientific reason, actually!
 Vinegar helps neutralize any sulfuric odors released during the cooking process.

 Side view, air fryer brussels sprouts in a white serving bowl with a silver spoon.